awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

 **To test the scale\-in function**

-1. Follow the steps in [Tutorial: Sending a message to an Amazon SQS queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-send-message.html) to remove messages from the queue\.
+1. Follow the steps in [Receiving and deleting messages \(console\)](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-using-receive-delete-message.html) to delete messages from the queue\.
 Make sure that you have decreased the number of messages in the queue so that the backlog per instance metric is below the target value\.

    It can take a few minutes for your changes to invoke the alarm\.